Dentyne: Dentyne Ice

 Outside of the U.S., products available include additional flavors and are packaged differently.
-In the Southeast Asia markets, for instance, the Dentyne Ice package carries nine gum pellets instead of twelve, and is available in such flavors as "Mentholyptus" (extremely strong, similar to coughdrop mint flavor), "Midnight Mint", (a version of "Arctic Chill") and Cherry (similar to a cherry mouthwash flavor.)
+In the Southeast Asia markets, for instance, the Dentyne Ice package carries nine gum pellets instead of twelve, and is available in such flavors as "Mentholyptus" (extremely strong, similar to coughdrop mint flavor), "Midnight Mint", (a version of "Arctic Chill"), and Cherry (similar to a cherry mouthwash flavor.)

 Dentyne Fire

 Dentyne Fire "Spicy Cinnamon" is a cinnamon-flavored sugarless gum.
 Dentyne Fire gum should not be confused with Dentyne Fire mints.
 Spicy Cinnamon is the flavor most similar to the original Dentyne Gum.

 Dentyne Pure

-Dentyne recently introduced Dentyne Pure, which claims to neutralize bad breath odors caused by bacteria and food.
+Dentyne has introduced Dentyne Pure, which claims to neutralize bad breath odors caused by bacteria and food.

 Dentyne Tango

 Dentyne Tango "Mixed Berry" comes in purple packaging and is fruit-flavored, not mint.

 Dentyne Shine

 A new Dentyne spinoff product, Dentyne Shine was introduced in Canada for 2009 as the Dentyne version of Trident White whitening gum.